Software

 If, however, you got a Cannot open load file error, then some of these are missing: you'd need to get it.

-Repeat the above for ht, s, f — and you're done: you have the dependencies for all of my packages.
+Done that, you'll have the dependencies for all of my packages.
 You're then ready to download and install any of them.

 Download the package